CSC-Odyssey/topicast-nlp-topic-modelling/README.md

 # topicast-nlp-topic-modelling
-Repository for the NLP research: Topic Modelling to Extract Decision-Making Insights from Baguio News Articles
+Model training repository for the NLP research: Topic Modelling to Extract Decision-Making Insights from Baguio News Articles